defold/doc/docs/en/manuals/debugging-native-code-ios.md

 ---
 title: Debugging on iOS/macOS
-brief: This manual describes how to debug a build using XCode.
+brief: This manual describes how to debug a build using Xcode.
 ---

 # Debugging on iOS/macOS

-Here we describe how to debug a build using [XCode](https://developer.apple.com/xcode/), Apple's preferred IDE for developing for macOS and iOS.
+Here we describe how to debug a build using [Xcode](https://developer.apple.com/xcode/), Apple's preferred IDE for developing for macOS and iOS.

 ## Xcode